Anthony & Jenny Volkert

-The Volkerts have served as InFaith field staff since 2005.
+The Volkerts have served as InFaith associates since 2005.

 Anthony and Jenny have been married for 20 years, and have two teen girls.
 They have served with InFaith for more than ten years as part-time missionaries.
 Anthony has an associate degree in electronic engineering, and has worked full-time as a biomedical technician in dialysis for the last 17 years.

 Jenny grew up at Camp WeWoSeJe, an InFaith camp, and her family was well acquainted with the mission.
 After Anthony and Jenny were married, they started attending Birdwell Community Church, an InFaith church started in the 1970s.
 It was in this church that Anthony was called by the Lord to preach.